dmauser/azure-routeserver/ars-nhip/README.md

   - [Re-validate Internet Breakout from Spoke VNET](#re-validate-internet-breakout-from-spoke-vnet)
 - [Closing](#closing)

+## Jun 2024 Updates

+- Moved Azure VM imamges from Ubuntu 18.04 to 22.04.
+- Moved BGP from Quagga to FRRouting.

 ## Intro

 The main objective of this lab is to demonstrate traffic going over high available NVAs leveraging Azure Route Server.
 During the lab, you are going to explore the following: